Robatortas/Robatortas/README.md

 My name is Robatortas and I am an independent programmer.

+I work at Prolusio Interactive with my partner Skygallop.

 I use Java as my main language.
-JavaScript is my secondary language.
+JavaScript is my secondary language of choice.

 The projects I've done: